6 Easy Ways to Juggle All Those Balls

 Routines and planning are the glue that keeps your ADHD life from falling apart.
 Six simple tips show you how to embrace structure – and take back control.

-If you want to have a successful day with ADHD, you must add structure to your life.
+If you want to have a successful day with attention deficit disorder (ADHD or ADD), you must add structure to your life.
 Otherwise you’ll go flitting through life forgetting this, neglecting that, and procrastinating on everything else.
 Structure allows things to flow smoothly and keeps things under control when life hits a bumpy patch.

 Last week, during a coaching call, Ann, one of my clients, told me how structure helped her fend off disorganization.
 Ann came to coaching six months ago.
 She was distracted, disorganized, and discouraged.
 ADHD was taking its toll on Ann’s business and her personal life.